SkillsCategory

 Federal: Obtain an employer identification number (EIN)

 An employer identification number (EIN) is also known as your federal tax ID.
-Think of it like a social security number for your business — a unique, 9-digit number issued by the IRS to identify your business for tax administration purposes.
+This number is a unique, 9-digit number issued by the IRS to identify your business for tax administration purposes.

 New businesses should obtain an EIN to: